 Mince the shrimp by hand or use a meat grinder attached to the stand mixer.
 If using pork pieces, grind the pork using the meat attachment as well.

-In a large bowl, combine the pork, shrimp, carrots, onions, taro root, noodles, sugar, salt, ground black pepper and optionally cornstarch.
+In a large bowl, combine the ground pork, shrimp, carrots, onions, taro root, noodles, sugar, salt, ground black pepper and optionally cornstarch.
 Mix all ingredients well.
 (I use my hands and this takes approximately 2 minutes.)

 See above for tips on cutting and peeling the egg roll wrappers.
 Place a single wrapper triangle on a cutting board so the point is on top and the longest side of the triangle is closest to you.
-Place 1 heaping tablespoon of filling on the wrapper centering it along the bottom edge of the wrapper.
+Place 1 heaping tablespoon filling on the wrapper centering it along the bottom edge of the wrapper.
 Fold the left and right sides of the wrapper over the filling.
 (The two folded sides should meet in the middle of the roll.)
 Take the bottom edge and fold it over and then roll gently away from you.
 Use firm pressure but don’t roll too tightly or the wrapper will tear.
-When there’s just a 1/2-inch triangle section of wrapper left, dip a finger in the cornstarch/water mixture and dab the top triangle with the “glue”.
+When there’s just a 1/2 inch triangle section of wrapper left, dip a finger in the cornstarch/water mixture and dab the top triangle with the “glue”.
 Finish rolling, sealing the wrapper edge well.
-Roll a batch of a dozen egg rolls and the fry per below.
+Roll a batch of a dozen egg rolls and fry as directed below.

 Tools I Love and Use in My Kitchen